nadiatul/Simple-E-Commerce/README.md

 9. php artisan serve
 10. Register as a user to view the products

-I'm extremely appologized that I'm encountered A Technical Issues where the Vue files I'm working with is not rendered properly..
-I tried looking for the options..
-But it quite challenging since I'm new with Vue JS & TailwindCSS.
-Btw, this is the first I'm doing it.

-But it pretty interesting despite of the challenge.

 This is the Product List:
 ![alt text](https://www.linkpicture.com/q/ProductList.png)